 Food and Eating Disorders

 It seems like every week brings with it a new “superfood” or other messages that directly ties the specific food we put in our bodies with our “goodness.”
-A new wave of “non-diet dieticians” are gaining traction with the counter-message that all food is good food.
+A new wave of “non-diet dieticians” is gaining traction with the counter-message that all food is good food.
 To recover from an eating disorder, we must take the power away from food.
 Food is not good or bad.
 We are not better people when we eat certain foods vs. other foods.

 Body Image and Eating Disorders